-STATESVILLE, N.C. - A Statesville police officer has been placed on administrative duty after authorities said she struck a 4-year-old child with her patrol car.
+STATESVILLE, N.C. — A Statesville police officer has been charged after authorities said she struck a 4-year-old child with her patrol car.

-The collision happened Thursday night at the intersection of East Broad Street and Center Street.
+The collision happened last Thursday at the intersection of East Broad Street and Center Street.

 According to the Statesville Police Department, Officer A.E.
 Kestler was heading to a suspicious activity call around 8:30 p.m.
 Officers said she pulled up to the intersection and started to turn from Broad Street onto Center Street when her cruiser hit the child, who was in a crosswalk.